 Wander the coast, which is just seven miles away, and explore local beaches and nearby villages in and around Dorchester.
 You can also visit a range of parks, nature reserves and woodland in Dorset.

 Dorchester has two stations; Dorchester South, which goes to Weymouth, Bournemouth and London, and Dorchester West with its services to Bath and Bristol.
 The popular town of Weymouth is just a 15-minute drive from Dorchester.

 Head to Brewery Square, a vibrant area with a range of retail delights and food options.
 There are also plenty of independent shops and boutiques to discover in and around the town.

-Whether you’re after chain favourites like Cote or popular independent spots, Dorchester has plenty of restaurants.
-Myra’s Kaiseki is an authentic Japanese eatery, while Cow & Apple is a modern spot serving up some seriously good burgers.
+Whether you’re after chain favourites like Cote or popular independent spots, Dorchester has plenty of restaurants, it has an authentic Japanese eatery, and there is a modern spot serving up some seriously good burgers.

 Enjoy a variety of local bars and pubs in Dorchester.
 If you’re looking for somewhere to dance until the early hours of the morning, try nearby Weymouth or spend a weekend in Bournemouth, which is just under 30 miles away.